-Layer masks
+Layer Masks

 If you use any of the masking tools, a layer mask will be created automatically.
 Clicking on the layer's mask icon will display the standard HDR mask options, and you can use all of the Edit module's masking tools to create or modify layer masks.
 You can also copy and paste layer masks-including masks from Effects filters-via the Mask options section or via the Mask menu.
-See page 25 for more on using HDR's masking tools.
+See "Filter Masks" on page 70 and "Masking Tools," starting on page 31 for more on using HDR's masking tools.